gareth-xyz/gareth-xyz/README.md

 🌱 In 2022 i'm focusing on:
 - web3
 - smart contracts
+- MEV
 - advanced algorithms
-- threeJS / 3d programming
+- threeJS / 3d

 📫 How to reach me: